Sen. Charles Robb

-Each dot in the chart below was a member of the Senate in 2000.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Robb is shown as a purple triangle. (analysis methodology)
+Robb is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2000 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Robb sponsored bills primarily in these issue areas: